navi25/breezing_rgf_wiki/USB-Module-(dev-module).md

 This module caused a lot of problem in setup.
 (I was using [**"node-serialport"**](https://github.com/node-serialport/node-serialport) module.
 Tried with [**"usb"**](https://github.com/tessel/node-usb) too but the former is better.)
 The reasons are:
  - None of the usb modules work with browsers for security reasons and so make calls from electron module instead of react.
+ - For MacOS, we need to have FTDI driver for the BMask device but mac doesn't have support for showing FTDI drivers in terminal.
+Go to **Apple Icon -> About Mac -> System Report -> USB -> USB Serial D **